gyrogovernance/science/docs/CommonGovernanceModel.md

 **At BU:** The gyrotriangle closure condition δ = 0 with angles (π/2, π/4, π/4) is achievable only in three dimensions, denoting the capacity for self-autonomy through alignment.
 The gyrotriangle inequality requires α + β + γ ≤ π in hyperbolic geometry, with equality only for degenerate triangles.
 Higher-dimensional generalizations cannot satisfy this constraint with the specific angular values required by CS, UNA, and ONA.

-The progression 1 → 3 → 6 → 6(aligned) degrees of freedom is the unique path satisfying theorems UNA, ONA, and BU while maintaining gyrogroup consistency.
+The progression 1 → 3 → 6 → 6(aligned) degrees of freedom is the unique path satisfying lemmas UNA, ONA, BU, and Memory while maintaining gyrogroup consistency.

 ## 5.3 Parity Violation and Time

-**Directional asymmetry.** The axiom-level asymmetry encoded in CS1 and CS2 manifests mathematically in the angle sequences.
+**Directional asymmetry.** The foundational asymmetry encoded in Assumption CS (CS1 and CS2) manifests mathematically in the angle sequences.
 The positive sequence (π/2, π/4, π/4) achieves zero defect, as shown above.
 The negative sequence (−π/2, −π/4, −π/4) accumulates a 2π defect:

 ```
 δ_- = π - (−π/2 − π/4 − π/4) = 2π
 ```

 The 2π defect represents observation beyond the accessible π-radian horizon.
 Only the left-gyration-initiated path (positive sequence) provides a defect-free trajectory through phase space.
-Configurations requiring right gyration to precede left gyration violate the foundational axiom CS and remain structurally unobservable.
+Configurations requiring right gyration to precede left gyration violate the foundational Assumption CS and remain structurally unobservable.
 This explains observed parity violation as an axiomatic property rather than a broken symmetry.

-**Time as logical sequence.** Time emerges from proof dependencies: UNA depends on CS3 and CS4, ONA depends on UNA via CS5 and CS6, and BU requires the complete axiom set CS1–CS7. ***Each theorem preserves the memory of prior proofs through the formal dependency chain***.
+**Time as logical sequence.** Time emerges from proof dependencies: Lemma UNA depends on depth-2 contingency (CS3, CS4), Lemma ONA depends on Lemma UNA via depth-2 contingency (CS5, CS6), and Lemma BU requires depth-4 closure (CS7). ***Each lemma preserves the memory of prior results through the formal dependency chain***.
 The gyration formula gyr[a,b]c = ⊖(a ⊕ b) ⊕ (a ⊕ (b ⊕ c)) itself encodes operation order, rendering temporal sequence an algebraic property internal to the system.
-The progression CS → UNA → ONA → BU cannot be reversed without contradiction, since later theorems require earlier results as premises.
+The progression CS → UNA → ONA → BU cannot be reversed without contradiction, since later lemmas require earlier results as premises.
 This logical dependency constitutes the arrow of time, intrinsic to the deductive structure.

 ## 5.4 Empirical Predictions

 The geometric closure yields quantitative values for fundamental constants.

-**Assumption ledger.** Anchor-free predictions: K_QG ≈ 3.937 from closure and monodromy (`experiments/cgm_quantum_gravity_analysis.py`), redshift drift forecast ≈ 0 within the stated observational range, aperture ratio δ_BU/m_p = 0.0207 from BU closure (`experiments/cgm_balance_analysis.py`).
+**Assumption ledger.** Anchor-free predictions: K_QG ≈ 3.937 from closure and monodromy (`experiments/cgm_quantum_gravity_analysis.py`), redshift drift forecast ≈ 0 within the stated observational range, aperture ratio δ_BU/ m_a = 0.0207 from BU closure (`experiments/cgm_balance_analysis.py`).
 Anchored to units: E_GUT via Planck and electroweak scales (`experiments/cgm_energy_analysis.py`), neutrino seesaw via E_GUT and 48² quantization (`experiments/cgm_energy_analysis.py`).
 Fine-structure constant: δ_BU derivation and quartic scaling (`experiments/cgm_alpha_analysis.py`).

 **Quantum gravity invariant:** The horizon constant S anchors all subsequent structure (as explained in section 3.1) **[Theorem]**.

-**Fine-structure constant:** From BU dual-pole monodromy through quartic scaling, α = (δ_BU)⁴ / m_p ≈ 1/137.035999206, where δ_BU = 0.195342 rad is the BU dual-pole monodromy, matching experimental precision [17,18] to 0.043 parts per billion **[Hypothesis]**.
+**Fine-structure constant:** From BU dual-pole monodromy through quartic scaling, α = (δ_BU)⁴ /  m_a ≈ 1/137.035999206, where δ_BU = 0.195342 rad is the BU dual-pole monodromy, matching experimental precision [17,18] to 0.043 parts per billion **[Hypothesis]**.
 Uncertainty: ±0.03% from monodromy angle precision and gyrogroup interpretation assumptions.
 See [19] for complete derivation.

 **Neutrino mass scale:** Neutrino masses correspond to minimal excitations of the chiral seed (1 DOF) consistent with three-generational structure (3 DOF).
 Using 48² quantization, the right-handed neutrino mass scale is M_R = E_GUT/48², and the light neutrino masses follow from the seesaw mechanism [15,16]: m_ν = y²v²/M_R ≈ 0.06 eV (via 48² quantization scheme), consistent with oscillation experiments [14] **[Hypothesis]**.
 Uncertainty: ±0.02 eV from Yukawa coupling variations and quantization scheme sensitivity.
 See [22] for complete mechanism.